cchandre/Polarimetry/README.md

 Two options: `Calulated dark value` (default) and `User dark value` to be manually entered by the user.
 This is used to remove the small residual fluorescence of the stack.

-*Method to compute the dark value:* The stack is paved with cells of 20x20 pixels.
-The meanvalue of the first element of the stack (first angle) is computed for each cell.
-The average over all angles of the cell with the smallest meanvalue is the `Calculated dark value`.
+*Method to compute the dark value:* The stack is paved with non-overlapping cells of 20x20 pixels.
+The mean value of the first element of the stack (first angle) is computed for each cell.
+The average over all angles of the cell with the smallest mean value is the `Calculated dark value`.

 #### Offset angle